hector-walker6kqj/notes/README.md

 # 2024-01-05
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 As a programmer, strive to write clear, concise code that's easy to understand and maintain.
 Avoid unnecessary complexity and over-engineering.
 Always consider the long-term implications of your design decisions and embrace modularity for scalability and adaptability.
 Remember, the true art of programming lies not just in solving problems but in solving them elegantly."

+# 2024-01-06
+- Today's programming wisdom is:

+"Code readability is as important as functionality.
+Future you, your teammates, or even a total stranger will thank you for writing clean, maintainable code that expresses intent clearly and concisely.
+Always strive to make your code easy to understand, modify, and debug."

+In essence, remember that programming isn't solely about making the computer understand what to do; it's also about making human readers (including yourself) able to comprehend and work with the code effectively over time.